 Accommodation and Storage in Mexico: You should have worked out your accommodation strategy for arrival in Mexico by now.
 If you are shipping your personal effects to Mexico when you move, they will probably arrive after you (if you are flying to Mexico, they almost certainly will).
 Nonetheless, you need to have a plan for the arrival of your items, lest you want to pay storage fees in Mexico.
 If you traveled light and left your items in storage back home, then you will have time to make the necessary arrangements for importing your personal items once you’re in Mexico…

 Importing Your Personal Items to Mexico: You are allowed to import all of your personal items free of duty when you hold a Resident Visa and present a list of your personal items at the border (or at customs if you fly or ship your goods by sea).
 The list is known as a “Menaje de Casa“, and consists of a detailed inventory and current value of all your goods and chattels, in English and Spanish.
 Items such as clothes, books and other personal chattels are allowed duty-free; items such as electrical goods and home appliances are subject to a duty limit, and taxes will need to be paid over and above this limit.
 Moving companies can help with the moving process and the official paperwork of your goods and their second-hand resale value.
-While you can move your own goods across the border, we recommend you use a moving company, as they know the bureacratic ropes and will deal with the customs requirements.
+While you can move your own goods across the border, we recommend you use a moving company, as they know the bureaucratic ropes and will deal with the customs requirements.
 If you are taking your car to Mexico, read the guide to Driving in Mexico for details about how to import it legally.

 Schooling for Your Children: If you have children, you should be making arrangements for their schooling in Mexico.
 If you are employed by a company, your relocation package may include this; if you are moving independently, you will need to research potential schools in Mexico for your children.
 You might draw up a short list and visit two or three upon your arrival in Mexico.
 Your country’s foreign consulate in Mexico may be able to provide you with a list of private schools to contact.

 Make Airline Reservations: If you are flying to Mexico, now is the time to start looking at your flight options and making reservations.
-If you are taking pets with you, the airlines will have certain rules and regulations you need to follow: read the appendix on this guide about taking your pet to Mexico.
+If you are taking pets with you, the airlines will have certain rules and regulations you need to follow: read the guide about taking your pet to Mexico.

 Change of Address: Make a list of all the organizations you need to contact to tell them about your change of address.
 Arrange a holding and/or forwarding address in your home country if you still don’t yet have a permanent address in Mexico.